vjoh/GTPE-HW15/README.md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:
+   - Factor 1: Standard login inputs (password, PIN, cognitive questions)

-   - Factor 2:
+   - Factor 2: Physical keys (smartcard, hard token)

-   - Factor 3:
+   - Factor 3: Biometrics (iris/retina scan, hand geometry)

-   - Factor 4:
+   - Factor 4: Location (GPS detection, callback to a home phone number)

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer:
+Answer: False, it's 1-factor.

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer:
+Answer: True.

 4. What is a constrained user interface?

-Answer:
+Answer: A constrained user interface restricts what users can see and do based on their privileges.

 ----
 ____